rohith-pm/Mail-Sender/README.md

 1)Exponential backoff mechanism is implemented for handling too many requests exceptions (i.e.) for status code 429

-2)Multi-threading implemented for sending thousands of emails.
+2)Multi-threading implemented for sending many emails quickly.

 3)Make sure the attachment size is not above 10 MB